AI's Present and Future In Focus at Sputnik Roundtable

 Sputnik News Agency and Radio held an expert roundtable discussion on “Artificial Intelligence: Current Challenges of the New Reality.”
 The participants discussed key issues surrounding the use of AI in various fields, and also assessed the prospects for international technological cooperation in this area.

-The event was attended by Director of the VTsIOM Department of Social Research Andrei Daudrikh, Assistant Editor-in-Chief of Viet Nam News of the Vietnamese Information Agency Tran Thu Van, Head of Sputnik AI Project Egor Arkhipov, Director of the Center for BRICS Studies, Professor of the School of International Relations at Fudan University Shen Yi, Director of the News and Information Bureau of the Philippine Information Agency Luis Morente, digital marketing specialist Gabriel Basquez and AI expert Andrei Natashenkov.
+The event was attended by Director of the VTsIOM Department of Social Research Andrei Daudrikh, Assistant Editor-in-Chief of Viet Nam News of the Vietnam News Agency Tran Thu Van, Head of Sputnik AI Project Egor Arkhipov, Director of the Center for BRICS Studies, Professor of the School of International Relations at Fudan University Shen Yi, Director of the News and Information Bureau of the Philippine Information Agency Luis Morente, digital marketing specialist Gabriel Basquez and AI expert Andrei Natashenkov.

 Director of the VTsIOM Department of Social Research Andrei Daudrikh presented VTsIOM’s latest analytics on artificial intelligence among the Russian audience.
 According to the study, 35 percent of respondents believe that AI can be used for life-threatening work, while nearly one in four Russians do not trust AI, fearing that it may make mistakes.
 Russians are more willing to accept AI products as virtual assistants as well as for creative tasks, while fewer respondents are comfortable with AI being used in the economy, security, and state governance.